londelec/leandcxmlman/source/sections/PLCconfig.rst

 File name 'myplc.xml' is used as a sample.
 Enter name of the XML file in :ref:`xmlelem-gpplc`.\ :ref:`xmlattr-gpplcXMLpath` attribute of the PLC instance created in |leandcxml| as follows:
 :ref:`xmlattr-gpplcXMLpath` \ ="myplc.xml" .
-Location path doesn't have to be specified if the XML file is located in the default directory (|leandcapp|).
+Location path doesn't have to be specified if the XML file is located in the default directory (|leandcdir|).

 | PLC configuration file (e.g. 'myplc.xml') must have a root node :ref:`xmlgroup-PLCConfig` which cosists of:
 | 1 mandatory group :ref:`xmlelem-VersionControl`;